SandyRodger/RB175_networked_applications/05_project_todos.md

   - The issue was caused by my project repository being within the directory of my RB175 repository.
 - Steps (I won't describe them here):
   1. Configure the application for production and test it locally.
   2. Create a Heroku application and deploy the code.
+- `heroku open`

 ## [Summary](https://launchschool.com/lessons/9230c94c/assignments/0aa7a431)